 Software producers are not held accountable

 The Europe based producers of spyware often reject all responsibility.
-The export of the FinSpy surveillance software was illegal since it was exported between October 2016 and June 2017.
+The FinSpy surveillance software was produced in October 2016 and therefore most probably exported between October 2016 and June 2017.
 At that time, the export was subject to approval under both German and European regulations, and an unauthorized export is punishable under the German Foreign Trade and Payments Act.

 An efficient prosecution of these illegal exports does not take place so far.
 Spyware producers circumvent export regulations through complicated transnational company structures.
 This makes prosecution more difficult.
 Thus, FinFisher and Elaman were able to continue their business undisturbed for a long time.
 Following the criminal complaint filed by the GFF and its partners, the Munich public prosecutor’s office has now initiated preliminary proceedings against the managing directors of the companies.